irods/irods/docs/manual/upgrading.md

 $ (sudo) dpkg -i irods-icat-TEMPLATE_IRODSVERSION-ubuntu14-x86_64.deb irods-database-plugin-postgres-1.5-ubuntu14-x86_64.deb
 ~~~

-The database plugin should be upgraded at the same time.
-The iRODS packages are not yet separated enough to allow for them to be upgraded independently.
+The database plugin should be upgraded first or at the same time.
+Listing them on the same line will allow dpkg to satisfy its depdendencies.

 ## From iRODS 3.3.x